tamago-labs/kilolend/README.md

 - **Approach:** Calculates optimal collateral utilization, recommends rebalancing strategies, focuses on compound efficiency with precise ratios (2.1-2.3)

 The AI maintains context across chat sessions and adapts responses based on preferred language and context.
 Currently, the system supports up to 10 messages per chat to help manage token costs, as we sponsor the usage.
 Users can clear the chat and start a new session at any time.
 This limit may change over time.

+### Secure Transaction Execution

+This is an experimental feature available only to whitelisted users during the beta testing phase that allows execute transactions securely on behalf of users through AWS Nitro Enclaves, providing hardware-level security similar to Phala TEE but on AWS infrastructure.
+Access will be gradually expanded based on testing results and user feedback.

+**How it works:**
+- Users can ask the AI to execute transactions (supply, withdraw, borrow, repay) through natural conversation
+- Transactions are processed in a secure hardware-isolated environment (Nitro Enclave)
+- Private keys never leave the secure enclave, ensuring maximum security
+- Complete audit trail and cryptographic verification of execution environment

+**Security Features:**
+- Hardware-level isolation for private key protection
+- No network access from the enclave environment
+- Cryptographically verifiable execution environment
+- Complete transaction audit trail

 ## How to Test